GenomicDataInfrastructure/standard-operating-procedures/sops/node-specific/GDI-SOP0013_fdp-submission-metadata-validation.md

 Treat persistent failures, unexpected validation gaps, wrong resource targeting, or shape deployment problems as local FDP operational issues.
 Escalate them through the node's local FDP support path, for example `<Node FDP support contact or ticket workflow>`, and stop the record from being treated as harvestable until the issue is resolved.

-If the problem is resolved, return to [step 8.3](#83-save-the-record-and-review-validation-output).
+If the problem is resolved, return to ⏩[step 8.3](#83-save-the-record-and-review-validation-output).
 If the node keeps a ticket, log, or audit trail, record the issue type, the FDP component affected, and the resolution outcome.

 #### 8.6.
 Confirm harvestable state and record the outcome